se-edu/se-book/architecture/architecturalStyles/introduction/what/outcomes.md

-:trophy: Can explain what are architectural styles :one:
+:trophy: Can explain architectural styles :one: